to Mike Fink's Produce

 Mike Fink started working with vegetables for 4-H projects at an early age.
 By the age of 18, he had over 25 acres of vegetables in production for wholesale and retail sales.

-These 25 acres grew into what is today 300 acres of sweet corn, pumpkins, cabbage, zucchini, cucumbers, tomatoes, lettuce, squash and strawberries.
-The farm orchard also provides apples, plums, peaches and Asian pears.
+Those 25 acres grew into what is today 1,000 acres of sweet corn, pumpkins, zucchini, cucumbers, winter squash, cauliflower, and broccoli.
+The farm orchard also provides apples, peaches, and Asian pears.

 Water Wheel Update